 UNEP’s Regional Meeting Highlights Integration of Informal Waste Sector in ASEAN

-Bangkok, 15 July 2024
+Bangkok, 18 July 2024

-A recent online regional meeting hosted by UNEP served as a platform to introduce their report, “Recognition, Inclusion, and Integration of the Informal Waste and Recycling Sector: A Human Rights-Based Approach to Extended Producer Responsibility in Six ASEAN Countries.”
+A recent online regional meeting hosted by UNEP served as a platform to introduce their draft report, “Recognition, Inclusion, and Integration of the Informal Waste and Recycling Sector: A Human Rights-Based Approach to Extended Producer Responsibility in Six ASEAN Countries.”
 The diverse group of attendees included representatives from the informal waste sector, private industry, NGOs, and academia.

 The informal waste sector plays a critical role in ASEAN’s waste collection and recycling yet faces significant challenges.
 Recognizing and integrating this sector is paramount for improving plastic waste management and fostering inclusive systems that prioritize labor rights, health, equity, and environmental sustainability.
 Developed under the SEA circular project, the report explores how Extended Producer Responsibility (EPR) policies can be a catalyst for better waste management while ensuring a just transition for the informal sector.